nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

+This command can be used when you are at a lost or want to view an overview of how to use the application.
-Shows a message explaining how to access the help page (Figure).
+This command will return a message explaining how to access the help page (Figure).
 You can click on the `Copy URL ` button to copy the link to clipboard and paste it in your web browser. <br>

 **Format**: `help`